Skip to content

 Using fast local storage

-For I/O-intensive analyses, fast local storage can be used in non-interactive batch jobs with minor changes to the batch job file.
+For jobs that read and write large numbers of files (I/O-intensive analyses), fast local storage can be used in non-interactive batch jobs with minor changes to the batch job file.
 Interactive R jobs use fast local storage by default.

 #!/bin/bash -l